tarwn/lessthandot-hugo/blogs/content/posts/2012-10-30-hex-editoring.md

 DBCC PAGE('CorruptMe', 1, 1116, 3);
 ```

-Following the steps in Kendra’s blog, I take the database offline, copy the physical file location, and figure out my page offset.
-I’ll need that information going forward.
+Following the steps in Kendra's blog, I take the database offline, copy the physical file location, and figure out my page offset.
+I'll need that information going forward.

 ### **The Hex Editor**

 Next, I open XVI32 and open the file.
-Well, that’s kind of fun-looking!
+Well, that's kind of fun-looking!